-If you don't like the idea of throwing out the air filter every two weeks, invest in a washable air filter.
+If you don't like replacing the air filter every two weeks, invest in a washable air filter.
 For your comfort and well-being, and possibly to help you save money in the long run, regular filter inspections and replacement should be part of routine air conditioner maintenance.
 However, if you need to run your system without an air cleaner, you shouldn't run it longer than six hours.
-Changing the filter more frequently ensures that the filter has the available surface area needed to filter contaminants that trigger symptoms among your loved ones.
+Changing the filter more frequently ensures that it has enough surface area to trap contaminants that trigger symptoms among your loved ones.

-By removing the air filter from the air handler, if you hold it close to a light source, you can see if the filter is dirty or clogged; if you can't see the light through the filter, it's definitely time to change it.
+By removing the air filter from the air handler and holding it close to a light source, you can see if it is dirty or clogged; if you can't see the light through it, it's definitely time to change it.
 It's important to note that there are high-efficiency filters that are designed to filter out small particles of bacteria, mold and mildew, but your standard MERV 8-11 filters will simply block out larger particles of dust, dirt %26 hair.
 That's why most companies refer to a particular scale when measuring the efficiency of their filters.
 But how often do you need to change the air filter?
 How often do you need to change the oven filter?
 Well, it depends.